eliaset096/eliaset096/README.md

 # Hello, I'm Elias! 👋

 Welcome to my GitHub profile!
 I'm passionate about software development and technology in general.
-Here you'll find a variety of projects I've worked on, from web applications to useful scripts.
-Take a look around and feel free to contact me if you have any questions or suggestions!

 ## About me

 - 👨‍💻 System Ingineer